scc-digitalhub/docs/user/docs/components/dh_console.md

-# Digital Hub Console
+# Digital Hub Core UI

 The Digital Hub console is a front-end application backed by the Digital Hub Core API.
-It is a management interface to Core objects, namely:
+It provides a management interface for the organization and operations over the Data Science [Projects](../tasks/projects.md) and the associated entities, such as:

-- **functions** for all the configured runtimes (see the *Runtimes documentation* section for more information)
+- **functions** of various runtimes (see the [Functions and Runtimes](../tasks/functions.md) section for details), as well as their executions (runs) grouped by the corresponding operations (tasks)
-- **dataitems**
+- **dataitems** - structured [Data Items](../tasks/data.md) managed by the project
-- **artifacts**
+- **artifacts** - unstructured files related and maanged by the project

-Such objects are project-scoped.
+- **models** - versioned ML Model artifacts with their metrics and metadata (see [ML Models](../tasks/models.md) section for details)

 When you access the console, you land to the project management page, where you can create or delete projects.

 ## Create a Project